-We went for the Grilled Chicken Baguette, which costs $6.
+We went for the Grilled Chicken Banh Mi Baguette, which costs $6.

 On a crusty baguette were grilled chicken, onions, carrots, cilantro and cucumber spears.
 The sandwich was crunchy to eat, between the bread, cucumbers and carrots.

-The chicken tasted like it was marinated in soy sauce and possibly fish sauce, which is a common ingredient in Vietnamese and Thai cuisine.
+The Chicken Banh Mi tasted like it was marinated in soy sauce and possibly fish sauce, which is a common ingredient in Vietnamese and Thai cuisine.

-Unlike traditional banh mi, there was no pate in the sandwich, and it was not spicy at all.
+Unlike traditional banh mi, there was no pate in the sandwich, and the Chicken Banh Mi was not spicy at all.
 If you don’t like spicy food, the grilled chicken baguette is a good option.